Getting Comfortable Being Uncomfortable

 Rob Pickels 04:17

-All right.
-So we made fun of Trevor for the computer.
-Grant.
-You’re wearing a hat today.
-So we can’t tell if you shower.
-I will say
+All right, so we made fun of Trevor for the computer.
+Grant, you’re wearing a hat today so we can’t tell if you showered or not.

 Grant Holicky 04:27

-I got on the phone with Steven.
-Hi, this morning.
-We’re talking about the Christmas trip for cyclocross.
-And I said if you didn’t answer I was gonna take a shower but I turned to my wife and said if I go to the podcast smell and a little bit she looks pause that she looks at me and she goes well that’s on brand Yeah, just as I was actually
+I got on the phone with Steven High this morning – we’re talking about the Christmas trip for cyclocross – and I said if you didn’t answer I was gonna take a shower, but I turned to my wife and said “if I go to the podcast smelling a little bit”, she looks – I paused and she looks at me and she goes “well that’s on brand”.

-running for walking in looking showered he didn’t say I didn’t
+I was actually complimented by Rob this morning for walking in looking showered.
+He didn’t say I didn’t –

 Trevor Connor 04:52

-want to continue that conversation where then he said and grants gonna be late and I’m showered.
+Do want to continue that conversation where then he said “and Grant’s gonna be late and I’m showered”.

 Chris Case 04:57

-Yeah, that’s exactly what I’m getting.
-You want brand everybody so far is on brand.
-We’re
+Yeah, that’s exactly what I’m getting at.
+On-brand, everybody so far is on brand.

 Grant Holicky 05:02